rmflight/res_html2azw/findings.md

 papers probably the easiest way to get them is included as images.
 For example, BMC Bioinformatics allows switching between using and not using mathjax.

+# P.E.T.

+[Murray Meehan](http://murraymeehan.blogspot.com) has an idea for a [PDF to Ebook Transmogrifier](http://murraymeehan.blogspot.com/2012/06/pet-pdf-to-ebook-transmogrifier.html) that it sounds like he may be working on.
+This could be very interesting.